mkapadia70/SeniorDesign/readme.md

-The second pair should change "COM#->COM#" to something like "COM4->COM5" to check this, expand "ports(COM & LPT)" in device manager and check that "com0com - serial port emulator(COM5)" and "com0com - serial port emulator(COM6)" are listed
+The second pair should change "COM#->COM#" to something like "COM4->COM5" to check this, expand "ports(COM & LPT)" in device manager and check that "com0com - serial port emulator(COM5)" and "com0com - serial port emulator(COM6)" are listed You will need to do this with two connections for two-way emulation so something like COM4, COM5, COM6, and COM7 need to be enabled where "COM4->COM5" and "COM6->COM7" in the com0com settings, these need to be reflected in the code as well in the globals of device/server.py and coms/Main.py

 **Electron**

 Set up the nodejs by running
 `npm install` and then running with `npm start` in devices directory

+**Python**
+To install all imports
+`pip3 install -r requirements.txt`

 **Diagram**
 ![alt text](https://github.com/EECSisFUN/SeniorDesign/blob/master/image.png)